 And our beechwood isn’t coated with chemicals.
 We keep it just as nature intended — non-toxic and pure.

-This means you get to enjoy all the many benefits of co sleeping without worrying about whether the materials in your crib are hurting your baby’s health (because we’re always all-natural over here).
+This means you get to enjoy all the many benefits of co sleeping without worrying about whether the materials in your crib are hurting your baby’s health (because we’re always all-natural over here, all the time!).

 So if you’re trying to decide what kind of baby bed is best for your family, understanding crib safety standards is a good place to start.